-There are two groups of actors I classify in Power BI, Developers and Users.
+I classify two groups of actors in Power BI, Developers and Users.

-- Developers & Designers – The first group is those that create content.
+The first group is those that create content.
 They can create data sets or visualizations.
 They provide the role of developers and designers of the solution.
 This group crosses departments and roles.
-They may not work on Power Bi fulltime but should have a role in your solution.
+They may not work on Power Bi full-time but should have a role in your solution.

-You cannot create a visualization without data and the DBA and data team needs to be involved not only in granting of access to data, but also to assist in creating views onto the data.
+You cannot create a visualization without data, and the DBA and data team need to be involved not only in granting access to data but also in assisting in creating views of the data.

-2. User Community – This group of people is the ones that will be the final consumers of the solution.
-For some organizations, there may be overlap, but these are divided up by the minimum roles required.
+This group of people is the ones that will be the final consumers of the solution.
+For some organizations, there may be overlap, but these are divided by the minimum roles required.

-Included in the QA user role should be the balancing and validation of calculations and formulas used in the solution.
-Auditing should also be proactive with balance reports to capture breaking changes that may occur during the life of your project.
+The QA user role should include the balancing and validation of calculations and formulas used in the solution.
+Auditing should also be proactive, with balance reports to capture breaking changes that may occur during the life of your project.
 Trust in your solution is an important part of your reputation.
-If you have incorrect data, it is very easy for your users to lose faith in not only the report but also the team or people producing the analysis.
+If you have incorrect data, it is very easy for your users to lose faith in the report and the team or people producing the analysis.